-What Is Multiple Time Frames Analysis?
+What Is Analysis Using Multiple Time Frames?

 Multiple Time Frames is the analysis that is tracking a currency pair in different time frames.
 Larger time frames (three different time periods) for long-term trend-setting, allow for a wide enough reading in the market.
 While shorter time frames are used to spot ideal entries into the market.
 Sometimes it also causes significant data loss.